Data Quality (DQ) is an art form. If I was to define two simple rules for a project involving some element of DQ, they would be:

 Note: I may write a future blog going into more detail about the importance of analysis before beginning to write any process logic.

 Whilst performing the Analysis stage, it is likely that we will notice things about our data that will have an impact on our ability to match records.
-For example, we might profile a ‘colour’ column for a product and find results similar to those shown below:

 What do we notice?